tmtong/ai-library-exploration/README.md

 - Run time is long even with GPU, although i did not explore measures to reduce run time
 - Can also do multi label classification
 - Working on text took so look that colab run out of GPU time
+- Can do multi label

 ## Conclusion
 My prefences are
 - Fast AI for deep learning
 - H2O for tabular data
+- Autogluon is quite flexible, but slow